paris-liam/love-place-project-2/interviews/on-creating-inclusive-spaces.md

 *Questions for Personal Reflection: How do you aim to create spaces that are inclusive, equitable, and non-hierarchical?
 What are some spaces in your life that could use these principles and techniques?*

-*Also, as we're highlighting a Philadelphia-based practitioner this week, please consider donating to the [Philadelphia Bail Fund](https://www.phillybailfund.org/donate) or [Mutual Aid Philly](https://mutualaidphilly.com/), to support ongoing community-based transformation efforts.*
+*As we're highlighting a Philadelphia-based practitioner this week, please consider donating to the [Philadelphia Bail Fund](https://www.phillybailfund.org/donate) or [Mutual Aid Philly](https://mutualaidphilly.com/), to support ongoing community-based transformation efforts.*

-*Feel free to email any thoughts to placeloveproject@gmail.com!*
+*As always, feel free to send your thoughts to [placeloveproject@gmail.com](mailto:placeloveproject@gmail.com).
+You can sign up for our weekly mailing list by clicking [here](https://placeloveproject.substack.com/welcome) - this is the best way to keep up with new Place/Love interviews, essays, and more!*